msubram/ValidateService/README.md

 # ValidateService

-ValidateService
+####Version 1.2

+####Minimum SDK 4.0 +

+####compileSdkVersion 21
+####buildToolsVersion 21.1.2

+###Install
+Download this project and import in Android Studio.

+####Overview
-An application used to store information of the user and validate it based on the country.
+An application used to store information of the user and validate it.
 The Endpoint used to validate the stored information changes often, hence we use UDP Broadcast and receive process to get the Endpoint and sends the stored information in that Endpoint.

 ###Requirements
-i) Android Setup(SDK, Studio)
+i) Android Setup(SDK, Studio,windows)

 ii) NFC Reader - ACR-122U NFC MIFARE (http://www.amazon.in/dp/B00CBPIJG4/ref=pe_386221_48200641_TE_item)

 iii) Android device with 4.0 and above.
-NFC enabled device is optional
+NFC enabled device(optional)

+iv) Mobile application and the server should be connecetd on the same network.

 ###Project Workflow

 i) Run the server program created using .net in the windows.
         This server program runs on a port #32233.
 This program generates the Endpoint and send it back to the request.
-The Endpoint which is going to change often.
-        So  when running this it starts to listen on the port #32233
+The Endpoint which is going to change often is generated in the server program.
+By running this program make this server to listen on the port #32233.

 ii) Download this project and execute it on Android device.